Smoky Mountain Model Works, Inc.

 Gondola photos are shown ONLY to display the various rib-count styles (8, 9, 10 and 13).
 Decals will not be included for generic gons because so many roads bought them.
 Protocraft (O), Tichy (S & O) and MicroScale (O) are good decals sources.

 Kits will include 1-piece-bodied, highly-detailed urethane castings, detail parts, instructions and roster info.
-Casting patterns are produced from 3D CAD files and StereoLithography patterns (NOT 3D printed!).
-They are not compatible with Hi-Rail, American Flyer or 3-rail operation.
+Casting patterns are produced from 3D CAD files and ultra-hi-resolution 3D printed parts.
+Kits are not compatible with Hi-Rail, American Flyer or 3-rail operation.